Rangers score 2 runs in 10th to down Astros 6-5 - WHIZ News

+HOUSTON (AP) — Texas manager Chris Woodward was thrilled to get a win in Houston over the Astros on Tuesday night, even if it was a bit unconventional, after losing all nine games at Minute Maid Park in his first season in charge of the Rangers.

-HOUSTON (AP) — Elvis Andrus hit a tying solo homer in the ninth inning and the Texas Rangers got two runs in the 10th on a balk and two errors to beat the Houston Astros 6-5 on Tuesday night.
+Elvis Andrus hit a tying solo homer in the ninth inning and the Rangers got two runs in the 10th on a balk and two errors to beat the Astros 6-5.

+“There’s are a lot of demons in this ballpark.
+I haven’t won a game here since the World Series in ’17,” said Woodward, who was the third base coach for the Dodgers when the Astros beat them in that World Series.
+“So it was nice.
+I figured that was how it was going to be if we won a game here.”

 Scott Heineman started the 10th on second base and advanced to third on a groundout by Shin-Soo Choo.
 The Rangers took the lead when he scored on a balk by Blake Taylor (1-1).
 The balk was called when the rookie stepped off the mound as Heineman took off as if he was heading home.